Meet the Google Weather API: Real time weather for maps

 • probability, the probability of precipitation of a certain type ("RAIN", "SNOW", "FREEZING_RAIN" etc) at that location.
 When a weather forecast says there’s a 50% chance of rain, it usually means that, "There is a 50% probability that measurable rain will occur at a given location during the forecast period".

 Forecasters often use the formula: PoP (Probability of Precipitation) = Confidence × Areal Coverage.
-So, a 50% chance could mean:
+So, a 50% chance could mean one of two things:

 Google is 100% confident it will rain, but only half the area will get it or, Google is 50% confident it will rain everywhere in the area.